Genealogy Fair: April 22 and 23, 2009Find an Event

 See the condensed schedule for April 22 and 23, showing the session titles, times, and locations.

-WHO: Speakers and exhibitors include National Archives staff, historians and professionals from the genealogy community who are experts in records that assist with genealogy research.
+Speakers and exhibitors included National Archives staff, historians and professionals from the genealogy community who are experts in records that assist with genealogy research.